 - Audit and Governance Committee Annual Report 2021/22 reported to Audit and Governance Committee 21 April 2022 and Full Council July 2022.
 It summarises the activities of the Committee and demonstrates how it has discharged its duties.
 It also reports on the outcome of the Audit Committee's selfassessment against good practice.
 No issues of non-compliance were identified. - Capital Programme Quarterly Update Reports the Estates and Business Development Manager, provides quarterly update reports on the delivery of the Capital Programme to the Corporate Governance Group and Major Projects Group.
 These reports provide an update on the overall status and highlight any specific risks, including slippage on projects.
-Any significant risks identified in relation to delivery could impact on the delivery of the Councils Economic and Financial Strategy, therefore mitigation may be required and further actions agreed.
+Any significant risks identified in relation to delivery could impact on the delivery of the Councils Economic and Financial Strategy, therefore mitigation may be required, and further actions agreed.
 The Major Projects group can also share lessons learned with Project leads from project exceptions.
 In recent months, some projects have quoted increased construction costs, as a direct impact of Covid, Brexit and the Ukrainian conflict, as having some impact on delivery. - Information Governance and Security Annual Governance Report 2021/22 reported to the Audit and Governance Committee 21 April 2022.
 This report outlines the key Information Governance activities undertaken by the Council in 2021 and provides assurance that the Council across all of its work areas and functions remains compliant with its legal obligations and follows good practice.
-Three incidents met the criteria requiring reporting to the Information Commissioner's Office (ICO), who determined that no further action was necessary. - Risk Management Annual Report will be presented to the Audit and Governance Committee on 21 July 2022. - Treasury Management Policy and Statement Strategy Statement reported to Cabinet 16 February 2022 and Full Council 24 February 2022.
-The Statement conformed with Treasury Management regulations and no material breaches were reported. - Treasury Management Annual Report will be reported to the Audit and Governance Committee 21 July 2022 and then to Cabinet in August 2022. - Value for Money Annual Report 2021/22 prepared by the Deputy Section 151 Officer and reported to the Audit and Governance Committee 21 April 2022.
+Three incidents met the criteria requiring reporting to the Information Commissioner's Office (ICO), who determined that no further action was necessary. - Risk Management Annual Report reported to the Audit and Governance Committee on 21 July 2022. - Treasury Management Policy and Statement Strategy Statement reported to Cabinet 16 February 2022 and Full Council 24 February 2022.
+The Statement conformed with Treasury Management regulations and no material breaches were reported. - Treasury Management Annual Report reported to Cabinet on 8 September 2022. - Value for Money Annual Report 2021/22 prepared by the Deputy Section 151 Officer and reported to the Audit and Governance Committee 21 April 2022.
 This report summarises activity during 2021/22 and identifies additional actions for 2022/23 and beyond.
 Despite the impact of COVID-19, a range of service reviews have been undertaken during 2021/22, with further service reviews planned across all areas of the Council's activities in 2022/23.